JavaScript coding guidelines

 Blank spaces

-• One blank space should appear after commas in argument lists:
+• Use a single space after commas in argument lists.

 function updateUserProfile(idx, value_int, idx2) {